microsoft/hlsl-specs/docs/DesignConsiderations.md

 ## Core Priorities

-The HLSL design process has a set of core priorities.
+The following set of core priorities guides the HLSL design process.

 ### Portability and safety by default

 HLSL language features should be portable and safe by default.
 Non-portable features should be explicitly marked as such in the source representations (e.g. in an API-specific namespace, or otherwise explicitly denoted).

+Enhancing portability and safety also means curbing undefined behavior and not sacrificing portability or safety features for performance.

 ### Public and open-source by default